-Harrison County, Mississippi Notes to the Required Supplementary Information - Budgetary Schedules
+Harrison County, Mississippi Notes to the Required Supplementary Information - Budgetary Schedules For the Year Ended September 30, 2022 UNAUDITED

 Budgetary Comparison Schedule

 A. Budgetary Information

 Statutory requirements dictate how and when the County's budget is to be prepared.
 Generally, in the month of August, prior to the ensuing fiscal year beginning each October 1, the Board of Supervisors of the County, using historical and anticipated fiscal data and proposed budgets submitted by the Sheriff and the Tax Assessor and Tax Collector for his or her respective department, prepares an original budget for each of the Governmental Funds for said fiscal year.
 The completed budget for the fiscal year includes for each fund every source of revenue, each general item of expenditure, and the unencumbered cash and investment balances.
 When during the fiscal year it appears to the Board of Supervisors that budgetary estimates will not be met, the Board may make revisions to the budget.